ABHILASHGANGOJIPETA/ABHILASHGANGOJIPETA-excel-learning-journey/README.md

   - Relative Date Filters (today, yesterday, next week)
   - Text Filters (contains, begins with, ends with)
   - Copy to Another Location (using Advanced Filter)
+- In this assignment, I analyzed employee salary data using **Excel Name Ranges** and key descriptive functions.

 ## About Me